OscarDRT/holbertonschool-low_level_programming/0x04-more_functions_nested_loops/README.md

 5. Numbers constitute the only universal language

 6. The shortest distance between two points is a straight line

+7. I feel like I am diagonally parked in a parallel universe